brandonroberts/angular/aio/content/getting-started/index.md

 <code-example header="src/app/products/product.ts" path="getting-started/src/app/products/product.1.ts">
 </code-example>

-This interface defines the structure of a product, including its name and description.
+This interface defines the structure of a product, including its id, name, and description.
 This interface also provides you a consistent way to reference a `Product` throughout your application.

 #### 3. Create a product preview component